aconstlink/games/02_paddle_n_ball/README.md

 Keyboard : **a** | left / **d** | right
 XBox Ctrl : **left analog** | left and right

+## application
+The physics are a little bit off.
+The reflection of the ball from the paddle depends on the hit region.
+The collision detection is not implemented right for the corners of the paddle as well as the bricks.

+Levels are loaded from the files in the 'layout' folder.
+A '.' means an empty space and a '#' means a brick.

 ## key-issues
 This games' main purpose is to test the async task system.
 Loading all the assets is done using the new task system.